The LLM Facilitator Becomes the Steering Committee

 What the Paper Tested

-Parisi, Thain, Hallak, Tsai, and Qian report two empirical studies with 879 total observations.
-Participants used an online discussion interface, were placed in three-person groups, and allocated a total real donation budget of $7,200 across nine charities.
+Parisi, Thain, Hallak, Tsai, and Qian report two empirical studies with N=879 observations.
+The appendix reports 846 unique participants, with a small number of repeat completions retained because they occurred in different three-person groups.
+Participants used an online discussion interface, were placed in groups of three, and helped allocate a real donation budget of $7,200 across nine charities.
 Study 1 compared three frontier model facilitators.
 Study 2 compared facilitator strategies against a no-facilitation baseline.

-The paper's task design matters.
+The task design matters.
 Participants were not merely asked which interface felt pleasant.
 Their group allocations affected actual charitable payouts, and higher-consensus groups received more weight in the final donation split.
+Participants were notified whenever an LLM agent was present, and they interacted under pseudonymous avatars.
 That makes the experiment a useful bridge between lab evaluation and institutional deployment: the decision had stakes, but the environment remained controlled enough to measure consensus, distributional movement, conversation structure, and perception separately.

 The reported result cuts against a common procurement shortcut.
 Satisfaction, perceived helpfulness, and willingness to use a facilitator are not enough.
 The paper separates collective outcomes, decision distributions, procedural dynamics, and participant perceptions.
 That separation is the governance lesson.
 A system can score well on preference while failing to improve agreement, leaving participation inequality largely unchanged, or redirecting outcomes through framing and repetition.